Sales and Use Tax Frequently Asked Questions

 Do flea market vendors need to obtain a Certificate of Registration?

 Yes.
 Flea market vendors must obtain a Certificate of Registration and it must be posted at their location.

 Are any services taxable?

-Generally services are exempt from sales or use tax, but admission charges to an entertainment activity and laundry and dry cleaning services are taxable at the total 6.75% in seventy-two counties (7% in Alexander, Anson, Ashe, Buncombe, Cabarrus, Catawba, Cumberland, Davidson, Duplin, Edgecombe, Greene, Halifax, Harnett, Haywood, Hertford, Lee, Martin, Montgomery, New Hanover, Onslow, Pitt, Randolph, Robeson, Rowan, Sampson, Surry and Wilkes Counties, 7.25% in Mecklenburg County, and 7.5% in Durham and Orange Counties) State and local tax rates.
+Currently, admission charges to an entertainment activity, laundry and dry cleaning services, and repair, maintenance, and installation services are taxable at the total 6.75% in seventy counties (7% in Alexander, Anson, Ashe, Buncombe, Cabarrus, Catawba, Cumberland, Davidson, Duplin, Edgecombe, Greene, Halifax, Harnett, Haywood, Hertford, Lee, Martin, Montgomery, New Hanover, Onslow, Pitt, Randolph, Robeson, Rowan, Sampson, Surry and Wilkes Counties, 7.25% in Mecklenburg County, and 7.5% in Durham and Orange Counties).
 Telecommunications service and ancillary service, and video programming are taxable at the combined 7% general tax rate in all counties.